 At the end of the day we headed into the planetarium to watch the dinosaur movie.
 It was great for Carson’s age (8) and he really enjoyed laying back in the planetarium seats and learning all about dinosaurs and dinosaur bones.

-Unfortunately the outside area was under construction but I imagine it will be a really cool setup when it is done.
 Even though the Science Center was quite a bit smaller then most of the other one’s we have been we had a blast!

 We were there for almost 5 hours and no one ever got bored!
 So plan a full day when you visit.